z3r0c10wn/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-faq.rst

 Can I hot-swap monitored directories?
 --------------------------------------

 Yes, this can be done for Linux in both agents and manager by setting the monitoring of symbolic links to directories.
-To set the refresh interval, use option :doc:`syscheck.symlink_scan_interval <../../reference/internal-options>`.
+To set the refresh interval, use option :doc:`symlink_scan_interval <../../reference/ossec-conf/syscheck>`.